ITSec-Uni-Muenster/Unifying-Privacy-Policy-Detection/README.md

-# Unifying Privacy Policy Toolchain
+# Unifying Privacy Policy Detection Toolchain

-This is the accompanying repository for the "Unifying Privacy Policy Detection" paper which was published in the [Pri­va­cy En­han­cing Tech­no­lo­gies Sym­po­si­um (PETS) 2021](https://petsymposium.org/2021/paperlist.php).
+This is the accompanying repository for the "Unifying Privacy Policy Detection" paper published in the [Pri­va­cy En­han­cing Tech­no­lo­gies Sym­po­si­um (PETS) 2021](https://petsymposium.org/2021/paperlist.php).

-The aim of this project is to support privacy policy researchers with a unified solution for creating privacy policy corpora.
+The aim of this project is to support privacy policy researchers with a unified solution for creating privacy policy corpora based on currently available best-practices.

 At the moment, we have uploaded the source code as a proof of concept, according with the trained classifiers and vectorizers in English and German.
-However, we are aiming to provide a pip package as soon as possible in order to ease the application of this toolchain.
+We are planning to provide a pip package as soon as possible in order to ease the application of this toolchain.

 ## Environment Setup

-We use Anaconda on Ubuntu 20.04 in order to create the Python environment.
+We use [Anaconda](https://docs.anaconda.com/anaconda/install/linux/) on Ubuntu 20.04 in order to create the Python environment.
+Please ensure that you have Java installed.
 To setup the environment, please follow the instructions as provided below:

 ```
 conda create -n pptc python=3.6.11 pip
 conda activate pptc
-conda env create -f environment.yml
+conda env update -f environment.yml

 ```